Onchocerciasis is an infectious disease that can cause blindness and permanent skin damage.

 Before prescribing a treatment for onchocerciasis, a doctor will run tests to check that the person does not have a separate parasite called Loa loa.
 This parasite can cause severe side effects to the medications that doctors use for treating onchocerciasis.

 Without treatment, onchocerciasis can lead to permanent blindness.
-Worldwide, onchocerciasis is the second most common cause of blindness due to infection.
+Worldwide, onchocerciasis is the

 Untreated onchocerciasis may also result in permanent skin damage and scarring.